State assistance for private individuals with legal problems

 Caution!

-- You must enclose a statement of your personal and financial circumstances and copies of relevant supporting documents (e.g. identity card, proof of income, bank statements, rental agreement, etc.) with this application.
+• You can also submit your application to the court on your own.
+You must enclose a declaration of your personal and financial circumstances and copies of relevant supporting documents (e.g. identity card, proof of income, bank statements, tenancy agreement, etc.) with this application.
 You can obtain a form for the required form here.

 On this page we explain the basic outlines of this system.
 On this page we explain the basic outlines of this system.
 More detailed and well-prepared information on counseling assistance and legal aid with case examples can be found in the Ministry of Justice’s handout in German, English and Arabic.